-HRH Princess Royal has been the President of the British Olympic Association (BOA) since 1983.The Princess Royal won two silver medals in 1975 and one gold medal in 1971 at the European Eventing Championships and is the only member of the British Royal Family to have competed in the Olympic Games, in Montreal 1976.
+HRH Princess Royal has been the President of the British Olympic Association (BOA) since 1983.The Princess Royal won two silver medals in 1975 and one gold medal in 1971 at the European Eventing Championships and competed in the Olympic Games, in Montreal 1976.
 The Princess Royal has been an IOC Member since her appointment in 1988.

 A highly respected international sport leader who was the driving force behind the successful London 2012 Olympic and Paralympic Games, Lord Sebastian Coe was elected as Chairman of the British Olympic Association on 7th November 2012.
 He also serves as Chairman of the London Organising Committee of the Olympic and Paralympic Games (LOCOG), having previously been Chairman of the London 2012 bid company.